thingsboard/thingsboard.github.io/docs/user-guide/contribution/how-to-contribute-your-device-integration-guide.md

 ---

-* TOC
-{:toc}

 ## Introduction to thingsboard.io

 Our website is open-sourced.
-You may find the code of in this repo.
+You may find the code of in this [repo](https://github.com/thingsboard/thingsboard.github.io).
 Every one can contribute to the website.
 The flow is as follows...

-{% include mermaid-graph.html
-graphId="connectivityGraph"
-file="resources/connectivity.mm"
-links-json="resources/connectivity-links.json" %}
+* TOC
+{:toc}

 ## What is fork